-The current view of PDA; as an anxiety driven need to remain in control, certainly echoes in our family.
+The current view of PDA is that it is an anxiety driven need to remain in control.

 Through a Polyvagal lens, anxiety is; an overactive neuroception system.

 Overactive or highly sensitive neuroception is not faulty cognition, it is a filter through which information is sent from the body to the brain.

 It powerfully determines which autonomic pathway is activated and this determines the response that is generated.

 When we talk about differently wired brains and start to become really curious about the neuroscience of PDA, we come face to face with how a brain wired for protection can present.

 Protective responses in the form of the Five Fs, have been set out in one of my earlier articles here:

 This article is just the tip of the iceberg though.
 In it, I explore how the nervous system is constantly working hard in the background, out of our awareness, determining our autonomic state.
 This is governed by what Stephen Porges refers to as Neuroception; our nervous system’s threat detection system.